About the WITNESS Library

 Can I modify the materials?

 Yes!
 Our materials are licensed under a Creative Commons Attribution-ShareAlike license.
-You can find the text and graphic elements of the tip sheets on our Github page.
-Simply visit us there, grab whatever you like and customize it to suit your needs.
+Some of the text and graphic elements of our original tip sheets (2014) are available on our Github page.
+You can also reach out to us to request design files at feedback@witness.org.

 And if you do, let us know how you adapted the content.
 We’d love to see what you’re doing.

 We update these resources and add new ones based on the expressed needs of our partners and activists working in the field.
+All resources include information in the footnote about versions – a 1.2 will be more updated than a 1.0, for example.
 Get notifications about new resources or updated versions by signing up for our newsletter.

 Can I submit feedback on these materials?